knutley/green_policy_response/README.md

 source("requirements.R")
 ```

-If you'd like reproducibility/isolation, use `renv::init()` and commit the lockfile.
+For reproducibility/isolation, the project uses `renv` which is initialized and managed by the `run.sh` script.

 ---